ultrazohm/ultrazohm_sw/docs/source/general/bitbucket.rst

 The proposed changes can be discussed in the pull request and after the pull request is approved by a maintainer, the changes can be merged by the maintainer.

 .. image:: ./images_bitbucket/pull_request4.png

+.. _bitbucket_smart_commits:

+Using Smart Commits
+*******************

+Further documentation, on how to resolve issues automatically, can be found `here <https://support.atlassian.com/bitbucket-cloud/docs/resolve-issues-automatically-when-users-push-code/>`_.

+Alternatively you can manage your project's repositories in Bitbucket or GitHub using `Smart Commits <https://support.atlassian.com/bitbucket-cloud/docs/use-smart-commits/>`_.
+With smart commits you can process your issues using special commands in your commit messages.
+You can:

+* Comment on issues.

+* Record time tracking information against issues.

+* Transition issues to any status defined in the Jira Software project's workflow.